kelveden/seyren-cli/README.md

 npm link
 ```

 This will create a symlink from the source seyren executable to the global node_modules folder.
+So, you should now be able to run `seyren` as if you installed via npm.

 The build tool is gulp.
 So, make sure that `./node_modules/.bin` is on your path and then run `gulp`.
 (You could install gulp globally of course but then you're not guaranteed to be using the version of gulp that's used in the travis CI build.)